gladiusio/gladius-control-daemon/restdocs/node/README.md

 *Some properties may be added or removed during development and have not been finalized*

+The default payload will be the Node's data that the Node submits during the onboarding process

+Below will be added at a later date to include in the application as supplement information

 ```json
 {
   "name": "Node Owner Name",